Welcome to my personal book notes of The Great Formula by the author Mark Joyner.

 If you look at the greatest business successes in the history of the world, you will find that nearly every one of them follows this formula to the letter.

-The Author On The Only Three Ways To Increase The Revenue Of Any Business
+The Only Three Ways To Increase The Revenue Of Any Business

 There are three, and only three, ways to increase the revenue of any business endeavor: